babylonchain/babylonchain.github.io/docs/introduction/btc-timestamping.md

 # Bitcoin Timestamping

-Babylon's BTC timestamping protocol allows any arbitrary data submitted to Babylon to obtain Bitcoin timestamps.
+The Babylon BTC timestamping protocol allows any arbitrary data submitted to Babylon to obtain Bitcoin timestamps.
 The security level of these timestamps in terms of immutability increases over time because more works are added on top of them over time.